25th March, 2026

 Here are the 10 rules of PPE use on construction sites:

-Your employer has a duty, not only to provide you with PPE but also to see that you wear it.
+Your employer has a duty to provide you with PPE, and also to see that you wear it.
 That hi-viz vest isn't going to get you noticed hanging up in the site office, but it will help make you visible on your back!

 - Every employee shall use any personal protective equipment provided [...] in accordance both with any training in the use of the personal protective equipment concerned which has been received by him and the instructions respecting that use which have been provided [...]